kiancchen/Vending-Machine/Sprint3Report.md

   - Do I see any obstacles: None at the moment.
 - Songyin Li:
   - What did I do yesterday: Finish the sold history window om main window
-  - What I will do today:  Working on story board
+  - What I will do today:  Working on story board.
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
   - What did I do yesterday: Working on the shopping history table which list last five products bought by customer.